mariusor/mpris-scrobbler/README.md

 	username = {USERNAME}     ;; set via $ mpris-scrobbler-signon session <service> - only available for lastfm/librefm
 	token = {TOKEN}           ;; set via $ mpris-scrobbler-signon token <service>
 	session = {SESSION}       ;; set via $ mpris-scrobbler-signon session <service> - only available for lastfm/librefm

+### Enhanced output verbosity

+If the credentials are correct for the service you're having trouble with it could be helpfull to increase the verbosity of the logs.
+This can be achieved with the verbosity flag:

+    $ mpris-scrobbler -v      # enable    INFO messages
+    $ mpris-scrobbler -vv     # enable   DEBUG messages
+    $ mpris-scrobbler -vvv    # enable TRACING messages

+Further verbosity can be achieved by compiling the scrobbler using the `debug` build type, and then running it using the `-vvvv` maximum verbosity output flag, which makes the `TRACING` logs be even more verbose, including the actual requests sent to the scrobbling services and potentially sensitive information like credentials or authorization tokens.

+    $ meson setup -Dbuildtype=debug build/

+    $ ninja -C build

+    $ ./build/mpris-scrobbler -vvvv # enable TRACING2 messages

+For the exceptional cases when you might require verbosity from the libraries that the scrobbler links against, the following options can be additionally passed at build time:

+* `-Dlibcurl_debug=true` to enable **libcurl** debug messages
+* `-Dlibevent_debug=true` to enable **libevent2** debug messages
+* `-Dlibdbus_debug=true` does not enable libdbus verbose logging, only a couple of extra logs related to loading the MPRIS metadata from the DBus messages.

+An example for compiling the scrobbler with maximum verbosity would look like this:

+    $ meson setup --reconfigure -Dbuildtype=debug -Dlibcurldebug=true -Dlibeventdebug=true -Dlibdbusdebug=true ./build
+    $ ninja -C ./build

 ## Resources